 We’ve already explained the importance of examining internal operations and adapting them to promote digital dexterity.
 The employee onboarding process is no exception.
 Take a look at the recruitment process and see which processes could benefit from better streamlining and modernization.
 Only 12% of employees are highly satisfied with their company’s onboarding process, which is one of the main justifications given by employees that quit within the first 90 days.
 This can be remedied by the right digital tools that help set the tone and promote digital dexterity from day one.

 But workplaces may face even larger obstacles with change management among existing employees as they head towards digital transformation.
 A McKinsey study found that commitments toward long-term sustainability and organization-wide change were the most important capabilities in successful digital transformations.
 What does this mean?
-Managers need to communicate clear, long-term strategies and take accountability for seeing digital initiatives through from start to finish.
+Managers need to communicate clearly, long-term strategies, and take accountability for seeing digital initiatives through from start to finish.

 No matter the end goal, you’ll find that uniting employees behind a common vision is the best way to drive digital dexterity among your workforce.
 From training your team on new internal technology to introducing a next-generation product to the market, the overarching narrative that drives the entire digital transformation will determine your success.

 Powell Software develops inclusive digital workplace solutions to improve the employee experience.
 Our intuitive platform is accessible and easy to use for both end-users and admins.
 Get a demo today to discuss your needs and see the digital workplace in action.